 Private mortgage insurance is something that is required on most mortgage loans.
-PMI insures the mortgage itself in the event a borrower defaults on the loan, the lender will be reimbursed.
+PMI insures the mortgage itself; if a borrower defaults on the loan, the lender will be reimbursed.
 PMI rates vary between 0.50% to 1.0% depending on the type of home loan you have.

 Property taxes vary widely based on the city and state you live in.
-Property taxes are an annual tax that are put into an escrow account that you pay towards on a monthly basis.
+Property taxes are an annual tax put into an escrow account that you pay monthly.

 Homeowners insurance, or hazard insurance, protects the property against major damages.
 This is also included in your escrow payment.
-You should shop around to get the best insurance rate available.
+It would be best if you shopped around to get the best insurance rate available.

-If your buying a home in a community that has a homeowners association, you’ll have to pay an HOA fee.
-HOA fees vary widely based on the community but shouldn’t be more than thousands dollars.
+If you’re buying a home in a community with a homeowner association, you’ll have to pay an HOA fee.
+HOA fees vary widely based on the community but shouldn’t be more than thousands of dollars.